tiborfsk/crypto-invest-trials-from-history/README.md

 # crypto-invest-trials-from-history

-Simulates naive periodic investing in cryptos and displays results in comparison to total market cap change.
+Simulates passive periodic investing in cryptos and displays results in comparison to total market cap change.
 The investment ratio to certain cryptocurrency depends simply on its market cap.

 ## Run